 Getting sick is an inevitable part of life and occurs out of our control.
 This means that it’s also an inevitable part of working life and sickness absence will occur.

-But unplanned absences caused by staff sickness can be costly.
-Each individual sick day taken can cost you around £107.85.
+But absence caused by sickness can be costly to businesses.
+Each sick day taken can cost you around £107.85.
 This figure is based on the average rate of sick pay in the UK.
-But given the lost sales and the damages to productivity caused by unplanned absences, the actual business cost of a sick day is probably much higher.
+But given the lost sales and the damages to productivity caused by absences, the actual business cost of a sick day is probably much higher.
 In any case, it comes as no surprise that sick leave costs UK employers around £29bn each year.

 The bad news is that staff sickness will always be a problem for employers.
-The good news is there are steps you can take to reduce instances of staff sickness in your business.
+The good news is there 6 steps you can take to manage and reduce sickness absence in your business.

 Too much time spent indoors, too much artificial light, and too much time sitting down – many workplaces can be actively harmful to our health.

 It’s time for a thorough audit of your workplace.
-Get some specialists in to ensure that there’s nothing that might be having an adverse effect on anyone’s health – like a faulty ventilation system, or a malfunctioning printer.
+Get some specialists in to ensure that there’s nothing that might be harming anyone’s health – like a faulty ventilation system, or a malfunctioning printer.
 And talk to your staff, to find out if they’ve any gripes with the current working environment and any ideas for how it might be improved.

 When rethinking your working environment, take a leaf from the biophilia book.

 Biophilia is the theory that humans have an innate tendency to seek connections with nature.
 Time spent in the great outdoors can bring huge health benefits, and it’s quite easy to introduce the natural world to the workplace.
 Go for as much natural light as you can.
 Choose earthy colours for your office furniture, and go all out with plants.